-- Demonstrate knowledge of organizational objectives and processes used in the workplace setting. - Explain the duties and responsibilities associated with being an education assistant. - Identify challenges that may arise in given work situations, and propose appropriate responses that could be taken by an education assistant. - Demonstrate how to deal with ethical dilemmas in an appropriate professional manner. - Understand principles guiding your practice. - Articulate relationships between classroom topics and situations encountered during the practicum. - Communicate in ways and use methods appropriate to a professional environment. - Think critically to solve problems, anticipate outcomes, use and organize information. - Demonstrate appropriate workplace attitudes and behaviours (responsibility, accountability, initiative, trustworthiness, diligence, friendliness, empathy, etc.). - Work effectively and harmoniously with others to achieve results: Leadership; initiative; motivate others to succeed; deal with difficult situations; reduce conflict. - Describe insights into one's own preferences, aptitudes, work habits, style of interaction, and learning processes. - Plan a career development strategy that will incorporate learning, achievements, and contacts made through the practicum.
+- Demonstrate knowledge of organizational objectives and processes used in the workplace setting - Explain the duties and responsibilities associated with being an education assistant - Identify challenges that may arise in given work situations, and propose appropriate responses that could be taken by a worker in the student's work role - Demonstrate how to deal with ethical dilemmas in an appropriate professional manner - Understand principles guiding your practice, such as confidentiality policy - Articulate relationships between classroom topics and situations encountered in the industry - Communicate in ways and use methods appropriate to a professional environment - Think critically to solve problems, anticipate outcomes, use and organize information - Demonstrate appropriate workplace attitudes and behaviours (responsibility, accountability, initiative, trustworthiness, diligence, friendliness, empathy, etc.) - Work effectively and harmoniously with others to achieve results: Leadership; initiative; motivate others to succeed; deal with difficult situations; reduce conflict. - Describe insights into one's own preferences, aptitudes, work habits, style of interaction, and learning processes - Plan a career development strategy that will incorporate learning, achievements, and contacts made through the practicum